Murree: History

-The railway connection with Lahore, the capital of the Punjab Province, via Rawalpindi, made Murree a popular resort for Punjab officials, and the villas and other houses erected for the accommodation of English families gave it a European aspect.
-The houses crowned the summit and sides of an irregular ridge, the neighbouring hills were covered during the summer with encampments of British troops, while the station itself was filled with European visitors from the plains and travellers to Kashmir.
+The railway connection with Lahore, the capital of the Punjab Province, via Rawalpindi, made Murree a popular resort for the Punjab officials, and the villas and other houses erected for the accommodation of English families gave it a European aspect.
+The houses crowned the summit and sides of an irregular ridge, the neighboring hills were covered during the summer with encampments of British troops, while the station itself was filled with European visitors from the plains and travelers to Kashmir.
 It was connected with Rawalpindi by a service tangas.

 It was described in the Gazetteer of Rawalpindi District, 1893–94 as follows:

 The sanatorium of Murree lies in north latitude 33° 54′ 30″ and east longitude 73° 26′ 30″, at an elevation of 7517 ft above sea level, and contained a standing population of 1,768 inhabitants, which was, however, enormously increased during the [May–November] season by the influx of visitors and their attendant servants and shopkeepers.
 It is the most accessible hill station in the Punjab, being distant from Rawalpindi only a five hours' journey by tonga dak.
-Magnificent views are to be obtained in the spring and autumn of the snow crowned mountains of Kashmir; and gorgeous sunset and cloud effects seen daily during the rains [July–August].
+Magnificent views are to be obtained in the spring and autumn of the snow-crowned mountains of Kashmir; and gorgeous sunset and cloud effects seen daily during the rains [July–August].
 Part of the station, especially the Kashmir end, are also well wooded and pretty.

-In 1901, the permanent population of the town was 1,844; if summer visitors had been included this could have been as high as 10,000.
+In 1901, the resident population of the town was 1,844; if summer visitors had been included this could have been as high as 10,000.

-In early January 2022, over 20 people died trying to reach the town during a snowstorm.
+In early January 2022, more than 20 people died in their vehicles from hypothermia, after being stranded on the road during a heavy snowstorm in Murree.